cheomanigua/godotdoc/content/docs/raycast2d.md

 We could had stopped and started the timer in the `body_entered` and `body_exited` methods, but decided to do it inside `_physics_process()` for more fine tunning.

-You can see the raycast in action by activating the **Debug** -> **Visible Collision Shapes**.
-On my case, I wanted to draw a line to make it visible in the game.

 ```gdscript